Noise Levels in Academy Acres North, Albuquerque, NM | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,866 Academy Acres North residents, or 33.6%, live above that level.
 By land area, 49.8% of Academy Acres North is above 55 dBA.

 Average noise levels for Academy Acres North residents, grouped by direction from the center of Academy Acres North.
-Eastern Academy Acres North carries the highest population-weighted average; Western Academy Acres North carries the lowest.
-Just 23% of residents in Western Academy Acres North live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Eastern Academy Acres North.
+The highest population-weighted average is in northwestern Academy Acres North; the lowest is in southern Academy Acres North, where just 36% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Academy Acres North